Key takeaways

 Consult a healthcare provider

 When combined with a balanced diet and regular exercise, these meds can help reduce appetite and promote weight loss.
-In clinical trials of Zepbound, for example, participants lost up to 20.9% of their body weight over the course of 72 weeks (about a year and a half), depending on the dose.
+In clinical trials of Zepbound, for example, participants lost as much as 20.9% of their body weight over the course of 72 weeks (about a year and a half), depending on the dose.

 Bottom line